rhel-labs/learn-katacoda/file-permissions/step4.md

 </pre>

->_NOTE:_ You can use `vi` or any other write command to verify that you do not have write access as __guest__ if you wish to verify this as well.
+>_NOTE:_ You can use `vi` or any other write command to verify that you do not have write access as __rhel__ if you wish to verify this as well.

 Many users default to absolute permissions because of how much quicker they are to type.
 If you are still unsure exactly what these commands are doing,